 A faster sale could save money

-For example, a seller could save 6 months worth of auction payments, council tax, and utility bills by achieving a faster sale.
+For example, a seller could save 6 months worth of mortgage payments, council tax, and utility bills by achieving a faster sale.
 If you're considering selling by auction then it's important to consider the broader picture, and not just focus on the fees.

 2. Why are modern auctions more expensive than traditional auctions?